Top Reasons Why People Gamble!

 Brief History of Gambling

 Despite the prominence of modernized betting machines and posh betting shops, gambling’s history hearkens back thousands of years.
 Evidence of a lottery-type game tracing back to 2300 B.C. has been unearthed in China, and ancient forms of keno slips from about 200 B.C. have been reported in the same country.
-In 17th century Italy, we find the earliest evidence of gambling houses that are strikingly similar to today’s casinos.
+In 17th century Italy, we find the earliest evidence of gambling houses that are strikingly similar to today’s Dutch casinos.

 All in Good Fun?
 Reasons People Gamble